Copywriting: An Easy Beginner’s Guide [2024]

 It’s important that this type of content be as clear and concise as possible so that visitors don’t get frustrated or distracted by any unnecessary information getting in their way!

-Conversion copy is usually written in a very direct, straightforward style and uses strong language that clearly tells readers what to do next.
+It is usually written in a very direct, straightforward style and uses engaging, persuasive language that clearly tells (or ‘guides’) readers what to do next.

 Who Uses Copywriting